MLOpsGroup75/mlops/infrastructure/docs/GITHUB_SETUP.md

 - Verify `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set
 - Check IAM user has necessary permissions
 - Ensure no trailing spaces in secret values

+**❌ "AccessDenied" or "Forbidden" S3 errors**
+- Verify IAM user has S3 permissions for the specific bucket
+- Check if the S3 bucket exists and is accessible
+- Ensure the IAM policy includes `s3:ListBucket`, `s3:GetObject`, `s3:PutObject` permissions
+- Run the setup script: `./scripts/setup_github_actions_iam.sh`

 **❌ "repository does not exist" ArgoCD error**
 - Update `argocd/application.yaml` with correct repository URL